williamsca/strong-towns/README.md

 - Address variation in county areas over time
 - Merge in 2007 and 2012 expenditure data
 - Obtain panel of historic roadway maps
+-- Consider using the Open Historical Street Map data, available at https://www.openhistoricalmap.org/about.
 - Merge historic ASSLG finance data with contemporary surveys